juglab/uSplit/README.md

 ## Training on your own data.
 Codebase will require minimal changes if the data is organized in one of the three ways:
 1. A single tiff file with data shape (N,H,W,C) where C denotes the channel dimension which one intends to split.
 In this case, simply use `DataType.OptiMEM100_014` as the `data.data_type` in the config.
-2. Two tiff files, each with data shape () and corresponding to one channel.
+2. Two tiff files, each with data shape (N, H, W) and corresponding to one channel.
 Use `DataType.SeparateTiffData` as the `data.data_type` in the config.
 3. A .zarr file directory with data shape (N,H,W,C).
 Use `DataType.SingleZarrData` as the `data.data_type` in the config.

 No other changes should be required and at this point, one can start the training.
 Note that input will be created by summing the two channels present in the data.